-Bear Creek Campground Bristol, Connecticut is opening to the public in early July and offer guests tent sites, TeePees, cabins and RVs.
+Bear Creek Campground Bristol, Connecticut is opening to the public in early July and offer guests tent sites, TeePees, cabins and RVs, and even a Swift caravan storage.
 The campground is owned by and shares property with the oldest continuously operating amusement park in the country, Lake Compounce Family Theme Park.
 Guests will be able to not only rent camp sites, cabins and tipis, but will also be able to purchase two-day passes to Lake Compounce for the price of a general one-day ticket.
 From riding the award winning wooden coaster, Bolder Dash, and splashing in Connecticut’s largest water park, Crocodile Cove, it’s a deal that can’t be beat.
 With the theme park just a short walk or tram ride away, guests can easily travel back and forth between their site and the park for the ultimate family fun experience.

 As an incentive for guests to book multiple nights, a 10% discount is offered when booking two or more nights, and a 15% discount when booking five nights or more.
 All Platinum Season Pass holders receive 15% off of any length reservation.